Ocean Parkway station: History

 The Ocean Parkway station opened on April 22, 1917.
 It was served only by a single-track shuttle that ran to Brighton Beach, which was the southern terminal for all trains on the Brighton Line.

 When the West Eighth Street station opened in 1919, all four tracks were extended west to serve that stop, which was a two-level station.
 The local tracks remained at the same elevation and connected to the lower level (which was also served by the IND Culver Line) while the express tracks rose up and connected to the upper level.
 As a result, all Brighton Line service was extended to Coney Island–Stillwell Avenue.

 A reconfiguration in 1954 resulted in the discontinuation of Brighton Line service on the lower level of West Eighth Street, as well as express service at Ocean Parkway.
 West of this station, the local tracks merge into the express tracks, which continue to serve the upper level of West Eighth Street.
 The structures connecting the Brighton Line to the lower level, which the Culver Line continues to serve, remain intact, but are trackless.

+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Ocean Parkway.
 The station was closed in August 2002 in conjunction with the reconstruction of the Coney Island–Stillwell Avenue terminal.
 Service was restored on May 23, 2004.